New to kitesurfing? Looking to buy your first kiteboard?

 These tips are brought to you by Alex Pastor & his team, after spending a lot of hours on the water and working with the Airush Kiteboarding design team for the past 8 years, to create his pro model kiteboard, the freestyle machine Airush Livewire Team.

-If you want to change your kite board and , these are the 5 things you need to consider when buying a twintip kite board:
+If you want to change or buy a new kite board, these are the 5 things you need to consider when buying a twintip kite board:

 Yes, size matters, a lot.
 When it comes to kiteboard, you shouldn't be afraid of big sizes, of course not over 142-5 cm, unless you're a complete beginner or riding in lightwind conditions.
 The 135 cm days are over, it used to be the most popular size for an average customer (180 cm tall), but in the past couple of years we've found that for this height, a 140 cm board will suit you better.
 If you're in 170 cm range you would be looking at 138cm kiteboard size, and if you're in 150-169 cm you would consider even a smaller board.